openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 have identity, whereas primitives do not; boxing is not able to fully paper over this gap.
-Each time we convert from `Integer` to `int` the identity is lost, and each time we convert from `int` to an `Integer`, a fresh (but accidental) identity is created (which can inhibit valuable runtime optimizations).
+Each time we convert from `Integer` to `int` the identity is lost, and each time we convert from `int` to an `Integer`, a fresh (but accidental) identity is created, which can inhibit valuable runtime optimizations.
 While `int` boxes to `Integer`, `int[]` does not box to `Integer[]`.
 And the relationships between primitives and their corresponding wrappers are entirely ad-hoc (they're even sometimes, but not always, spelled the same way!); you just have to keep this in your head (and in your code).

-Developers know that boxing is not only irregular, but also expensive; absent heroic optimizations, boxing conversion entails heap allocation, and using reference companion types as fields entails indirection.
+Developers know that boxing is not only irregular, but also costly; absent heroic optimizations, boxing conversion entails heap allocation, and using reference companion types as fields entails indirection.
 Boxes have the same problems as we saw with points above, just with smaller payloads.